dnunes-domaintools/DT_Detect_ReadME/README.md

 ### domaintools-iris-detect-get-escalated-domains

 ***
-Manually retrieve domains that your organization has escalated to Google Phishing Protection, matching all of your monitored terms, or a specific term specified by a "monitor_id" that can be retrieved using the domaintools-iris-detect-get-monitors-list command.
-The number of domains returned is limited to 50 if including DNS and whois details, or 500 otherwise.
+Manually retrieve domains that your organization has escalated to Google Safe Browsing, matching all of your monitored terms, or a specific term specified by a "monitor_id" that can be retrieved using the domaintools-iris-detect-get-monitors-list command.
+The number of domains returned is limited to 50 if including DNS and whois details, or 100 otherwise.
 Use the offset parameter for pagination.

 #### Base Command